-Genes provide clues to gender disparity in human heartsJanuary 24th, 2013 in Cardiology /
+Genes provide clues to gender disparity in human heartsJanuary 24, 2013 in Medicine & Health / Cardiology

 Healthy men and women show little difference in their hearts, except for small electrocardiographic disparities.
 But new genetic differences found by Washington University in St. Louis researchers in hearts with disease could ultimately lead to personalized treatment of various heart ailments.

 Generally, men are more susceptible to developing atrial fibrillation, an irregular, rapid heartbeat that may lead to stroke, while women are more likely to develop long-QT syndrome, a rhythm disorder that can cause rapid heartbeats and sudden cardiac death.